 6 Toxic Air Conditioning Smells and What They Mean

 Why does my AC smell?
-Your AC unit may need service or a little attention.
-When your central air conditioner smells bad, it’s never a good sign, and definitely not good for your health.
+Your HVAC system may need service or a little attention.
+When your central air conditioner starts emitting strange odors, it’s never a good sign and could indicate an issue with your HVAC unit that needs to be addressed for both efficiency and health reasons.

 Even worse, some smells are toxic, and require urgent attention.
 It’s in your best interests for health reasons.